Table of Contents Show

 Laws for Combining ApartmentsLaws for Combining Apartments

-In 1968, the New York Charter changed to make combining apartments in New York much simpler and with a lot less hassle.
-A Certificate of Compliance or Occupancy is no longer required as long as the total number of families in the dwelling decreases, and the bulk of the building does not increase.
+In 1968, the Nek Charter changed to combine apartments in New York much simpler and less hassle.
+For example, a Certificate of Compliance or Occupancy is no longer required as long as the total number of families in the dwelling decreases and the bulk of the building does not increase.

 Additional requirements must be met, but none are too restrictive for most situations.
-Combining apartments is allowed if:
+For example, combining apartments is allowed if:

 - They occupy no more than two stories and have an equal or less numb of rooms

 - Natural light and air requirements met

 - Egresses not altered

-- The second kitchen removed, and all plumbing capped
+- The second kitchen was removed, and all plumbing capped

 A few approval forms are necessary, such as a Plan/Work Approval Application (PW1), Cost Affidavit (P3), and a Technical Report (TP1).
 You’ll also need to provide a lot of diagrams and a few other pieces of information, and you’ll be on your way.